softwareCobbler/luceedebug/readme.md

 gradle shadowjar
 ls ./luceedebug/build/libs/luceedebug.jar
 ```

+#### Install and Configure Agent

-Add the following to your java invocation
+Add the following to your java invocation.
+(Tomcat users can use the `setenv.sh` file for this purpose.)

 ```
 -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=localhost:9999